 The Truth About What To Avoid

 Should I Really Stop Stretching My Hamstrings?

-But it doesn’t mean that I have stopped stretching my hamstrings forever.
+But, it doesn’t mean that I have stopped stretching my hamstrings forever.
 I just do it now more consciously.
-I noticed that stretching my hip flexors and my buttocks (including glutes and internal rotators) before starting hamstring stretches is a great way to avoid hamstring pain and is more effective in gaining flexibility.
+I noticed that stretching my hip flexors and buttocks (including glutes and internal rotators) before starting hamstring stretches is a great way to avoid hamstring pain and gain flexibility faster.

 Moreover, when I am stretching hamstrings, I try to have my pelvis tilted posteriorly.
-In that way I also stretch lower back muscles, like the erector spinae, which at the end turned out to be very beneficial for my flexibility as well as my muscle condition.
+In that way, I also stretch lower back muscles, like the erector spinae, which turned out to be very beneficial for my flexibility and muscle condition.